eb4j/stardict4j/README.md

-# stardict4j - access library for stardict dictionary format
+# stardict4j - access library for stardict dictionary

-StarDict is an one of popular dictionary formats. stardict4j is an access library of StarDict dictionary file for Java.
+StarDict file is an one of popular dictionary data formats. stardict4j is an access library of StarDict dictionary file for Java.

 stardict4j supports `.ifo`, `.dict` or `.dict.dz`, `.syn`,